dylandoamaral/uptime-card/README.md

 ### Contribution

-Don't hesitate to ask for features or to contribute yourself ⭐.
+Don't hesitate to ask for features or to contribute by yourself ⭐.

 ### Inspiration